 The lender must be a licensed loan lender in the state and follow all application requirements.
-This means they have met the requirements to be a valid lender and certified – thus their practices are monitored and regulated by the state.
+This means they have met the requirements to be a valid lender and certified – thus their practices are monitored and regulated by the state of GA.
 This way, it protects the borrowers from predatory lenders.

 The Georgia code also makes it mandatory that a grace period of 30 days is the period for repayment, in case the borrower has been unable to pay back the loan.
 The interest rate and lien fee are also regulated by state law.
 Another factor to consider involves Senate Bill 462 which adds extra layers and processing requirements to most installment loans in GA that fall under the 3k threshold.

 In any case, you should avoid title loans in most situations as the finance charges are high and there are other low cost options that you may qualify for.
 If you really have to borrow money, you must study all the laws and regulations about title loans in Atlanta if you live in the area and feel you can qualify for funding.
 That is the only way to protect yourself.